fbpx

 Get started with Brandwatch

 With an opportunity to get in front of millions of consumers, it’s a no-brainer that brands (that can afford it) want to get a piece of the action.
-Here’s a stat that will blow you away: In 2022, NBC sold 30-second spots during the Super Bowl at a record-high price of over $6.5 million
+Here’s a stat that will blow you away: In 2023, a 30-second spot during the Super Bowl was sold at a record-high price of $7 million, compared to $6.5 million in 2022.

 We used our social insights platform, Consumer Research, to analyze public conversations about the ads played during the last five Super Bowls to determine the most talked-about Super Bowl ad on social media.

-Note on our methodology: The data around each Super Bowl was gathered from public Twitter posts between 6.30pm EST to 10.15pm EST on the respective Sunday of each Super Bowl year.
+Note on our methodology: The data around each Super Bowl was gathered from public posts on X (formerly Twitter) between 6.30 pm EST to 10.15 pm EST on the respective Sunday of each Super Bowl year.

 Among other data points, we analyzed: